Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Friday, 2022-05-13 11:35:30

+It has been a busy couple weeks.
+Loving Durango but over worked.
+I didn't take time to code over that period.

+Tezos Signed Message: I am attesting that this GitHub handle trewaters is linked to the Tezos account tz1g8KZGVQZ7RrCBmjPwraYvX6XYaPHF3K1n for tzprofiles

 ## Sunday, 2022-05-01 15:08:15

 No coding the past couple days.
 We have been busy travelling but that is not excuse.
 I didn't prioritize coding those days.
 That is on me.